Loading map…

 - Secure funding (¥30M capital requirement)

-- Build management experience (counts toward 3-year requirement)
+- Build management experience

 - Study Japanese or hire Japanese-speaking staff